Deadline to link PAN with Aadhaar extended to 30 September 2021.

 Aadhaar Card Eligibility

-The eligibility criteria for an Aadhaar card is as follows:
+The eligibility criteria for an Aadhaar card are as follows:

 - All Indian citizens are eligible to apply for an Aadhaar card.